sidmayya7/micro/readme.txt

  To Show Current Wallet Balance:
 Endpoint: GET /wallet/{user_id}
 You can use this to show users how many points they have during checkout.

+Our workflow:
+When the payment page loads, it shows the available loyalty points User can enter points they want to use
+When points are applied:
+Points are deducted from the wallet
+Discount is calculated (100 points = $10)
+Final amount is updated
+After successful payment:
+Points are added based on the payment amount (10% of payment amount) Booking is created with the discounted price